College Admission Essays Made Easy: Everything You Need to Complete Authentic Personal Essays

 This post breaks down the essay process step by step--answering the questions students ask us most often about personal statements, supplemental essays, and scholarship essays--so that you don't need to stress.

-If you have other questions, sign up for our free StoryBuilder software with self-paced and live online courses, where you'll get feedback on your writing in real time from our expert college essay coaches!
+If you have other questions, sign up for our free StoryBuilder software with the self-paced course College Essay 101.
 And for everything else related to college applications, download the Story2 Ultimate Guide to The Common App.

 What role does the personal essay play in college admissions?